-We also visited a fascinating new museum that won an award from the British Guild of Travel Writers as Europe's best new tourism attraction, the Old Synagogue.
-The building itself dates to the 11th century and it was here in 1998 that a treasure was discovered that was buried in 1349 underneath an old staircare.
+We also visited a fascinating new museum that won an award from the British Guild of Travel Writers as Europe’s best new tourist attraction, the Old Synagogue.
+The building itself dates to the 11th century and it was here in 1998 that a treasure was discovered that was buried in 1349 underneath an old staircase.

 The fact that the treasure was never retrieved speaks volumes about the terrors of the pogrom and the fate of the city’s Jewish residents.
 The museum also houses Hebrew manuscripts from the Middle Ages.
 Unfortunately, no photographs were allowed.

 Our next stop was the famous Wartburg Castle, another UNESCO World Heritage site, set on top of a 1230-foot cliff overlooking Eisenach, where Luther was taken by his protector, Frederick the Wise of Saxony after Emperor Charles V declared Luther a heretic and an outlaw and ordered his arrest.

 Here Luther grew a beard, dressed as a knight and was known as “Junker George.”
 He spent eleven months here, during which time he translated the New Testament into German and wrote a number of other famous works of his own.